Looking for a little more zen in your life? Maybe it’s time you gave your garden a feng shui makeover.

 One area of your home you can apply the principles of feng shui to is your garden.
 Since summer is almost here and we’re going to spend more and more time in the back yard, it’s a great time to get your home’s ‘chi’ flowing.

-Courtney Lake, Pottery Barn’s social media editor, has put together a guide on what to consider when designing your garden for summer, and how to make the most of it for three of our favourite summer activities – BBQs, sunbathing and having fun with the kids.
+Courtney Lake, Pottery Barn’s social media editor, has put together a guide on what to consider when designing your garden for the warmer weather, and how to make the most of it for three of our favourite summer activities – BBQs, sunbathing and having fun with the kids.

 How to feng shui your garden for…a BBQ